How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Diabetes: Although few women have experienced loss of blood glucose control when taking progestin-only pills, women with diabetes should monitor their blood glucose carefully after taking this medication.
+Diabetes: Although few people have experienced loss of blood glucose control when taking progestin-only pills, people with diabetes should monitor their blood glucose carefully after taking this medication.

 Liver problems: The safety of using this medication has not been established for people with liver disease.
 If you have liver disease, discuss with your doctor whether any special monitoring is needed.